So… I’ve read a lot about it. And this is how I’d sum it up.

 Or the way that Venus is both “the Morning Star” and “the Evening Star”.

-The two ideas may be opposites, but the object they’re referring to is identical.
+The two ideas may be opposites, but their referent is one.

 And that referent, so far as I am familiar with it, defies precise description.
 Which turns the conceptual plurality around it from an inconvenience into an inevitability.